Mangio621/Hot-Mode/README.txt

 So I wrote a controller that switches pad modes for you based on hotkeys and pad mode button positions assigned in the controller I made.

+!! ** NOTE ** !!
+Windows might detect that the exe contains a virus because i've used python and pyinstaller.
+So i've also included my sourcecode for the app, if you still don't trust me :)
+Feel free to read the source code.
+To run the source code, pip install keyboard and pip install mouse and run the script by doing python ./Hot Mode.exe

 !!
 DO NOT DELETE SETTINGS FOLDER OR CHANGE ANY OF ITS CONTENTS

 !! ** HOW TO USE ** !!